History History

 Stalin, divide and conquer

 Under Stalin, new border lines were drawn, favoring Turkic-speaking countries and Uzbekistan at the expense of the Iranian-speaking Tajiks.
 The Tajiks lost Bukhara and Samarkand.
 A third of their population became part of Uzbekistan, while Uzbeks accounted for a quarter of Tajikistan's population.
-Initially, Uzbekistan was formed by uniting the two republics of Bukhara and Khiva, to which the autonomous republic of Karakalpakia was added in 1936.
+Initially, Uzbekistan was formed from the union of the two republics of Bukhara and Khiva, to which the autonomous republic of Karakalpakia was added in 1936.
 Stalin, a former Commissioner for Nationalities, knew how to subjugate these new states: he eliminated local elites, especially religious ones, forcibly settled them and imposed Russian as the official language.
 The problematic division of territories systematically imposed Moscow as arbiter.

 1953-1979